Hand made, home made pesto is the most exquisite of creations. Do try it.

 I recently came across this again, which reminded me of a conversation on Boxing day with Bill and Karen, friends of my brother, while eating Bill’s pesto.
 The recipe is enough to make you reach for the basil plant, and dig out the mortar and pestle.
 You can smell the basil even while reading the recipe…. and taste the pasta.
 I often leave out the walnuts.

 This recipe is enough to make you reach for the basil plant, and bring the mortar and pestle out of the cupboard.
 You can smell the basil even while reading the recipe…. and taste the pasta.

 You should check out our home made eggless pasta too.

-You might also like our Pesto recipes here and here.
+You might also like our other Pesto recipes.
 All of our Pasta Sauce recipes are here.
-Or you might like to browse our Italian recipes here and here.
+Or you might like to browse our Italian recipes.
 Alternatively, take some time to check out our easy Mid Summer recipes.

 Feel free to browse other recipes from our Retro Recipes series – vegetarian recipes from our first blog from 1995 – 2006.

 Zeffirino was a chef and restaurant owner in Genoa, and both he and the restaurant that carries his name are famous for pesto.
 This recipe includes walnuts – some reports insist Zeffirino never used nuts, but others clearly include them.
 It is possible that he did as the inclusion of walnut’s rich earthy taste is indeed an old, perhaps ancient, Italian tradition.

 “When we prepare pesto alla genovese with the classic mortar and pestle, we subject the instrument to the product while respecting the right proportions of the ingredients because we are the ones to decide the proportions of the doses.
 While when using a mixer, in order to succeed in cutting the basil we have to add more oil than otherwise necessary, thus altering the doses and in such manner we subject the product to the instrument.” — Chef Enrico Tournier